How to transfer a grant

 If your grant is jointly funded by Wellcome and another funder we will need to consider any specific eligibility restrictions that apply.
 Examples include:

 You should contact the grants adviser looking after your grant.
-If you don't know who this is, contact our information officers.
+If you don't know who this is, contact our Grants Information Desk.

 Make sure you let your Research Office know that you want to transfer your grant.